textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 The grammar rules and syntax tricks for titles and associated file-names are not exactly the same.
 Document titles must be grammatically correct, while file-name titles can be written however is needed, so long as they still suggest what document they concern.

-Normally metadata titles and `h1` titles can be tailored to bots and humans, respectively, meaning the former can be a little more key-word loaded while the latter can be more concise for the sake of brevity and website usability.
-This is not recommended in Textpattern user docs, however, because the breadcrumb trails that appear at tops of documents pull the metadata titles instead of what would otherwise be more concise `h1` titles.
-Thus, in this website, the metadata and `h1` titles must be the same to prevent an ugly discord between breadcrumbs and `h1` titles.
+Normally, metadata titles and `h1` titles can be tailored to bots and humans, respectively, meaning the former can be more key-word loaded while the latter is more concise for the sake of brevity and website usability.
+This separate tailoring is not recommended in Textpattern user docs, however, because the terminal end of the breadcrumb trails that appear at top of doc pages pulls from the metadata title instead of the `h1` title.
+If the two title locations are tailored differently, it results in a wordier breadcrumb string much out of sync with the `h1` title directly underneath it.
+Thus, in this website, the metadata and `h1` titles must be exactly the same to prevent an ugly discord between breadcrumbs and `h1` titles.

 We thus refer to metadata titles and `h1` titles collectively as *topic titles*.